-All coaches must take Concussion a management course every two years for certification.
+All coaches must take a Concussion management course every two years to maintain certification.

 Any student athlete that demonstrates any concussion symptoms must follow the return to play protocol established by Worcester Central School.
 Each sport has a return to play procedure, but ultimately must be cleared by the School Medical Officer.
 The following form is to be administered to the student athlete in conjunction with the return to play protocol.